#047 Sync Folder

 $ ./make_example_source.sh

-Making a fresh copy of ./original
+Making a fresh copy of ./tmp/original

 $ ./use_rsync.sh

-Performing pristine copy of ./original/ to ./copy
+Performing pristine copy of ./tmp/original/ to ./tmp/copy

 ./